Showing posts with label peanut. Show all posts

 Post Cards

-The Smiling Peanut, (The Smiling Peanut was made for a Carter Rally in Evansville, Indiana, in 1976 and later given to Plains in 1977.
-It is a favorite spot for photographs and a reminder of the importance the peanut played in Jimmy Carter’s presidential campaign.
+The Smiling Peanut (The Smiling Peanut was made for a Carter Rally in Evansville, Indiana, in 1976 and was later given to Plains in 1977.
+It is a favorite spot for photographs and a reminder of the importance the peanut played in Jimmy Carter's presidential campaign.
 Jimmy Carter.

-Presidents and Mrs. Jimmy Carter at Maranatha Baptist Church in Plains Georgia.
+President and Mrs. Jimmy Carter at Maranatha Baptist Church in Plains, Georgia.
 The Carters returned to their hometown of Plains in 1981 after leaving the White House.